 The University of New Hampshire and the DSS office would like to extend a sincere thank you for your service.
 DSS is eager to help make your transition or return to UNH as smooth as possible.

-Our work with all students with documented disabilities is based on legal mandates.
-Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, 1990 (ADA) and the Americans with Disabilities Act Amendments Act (ADAAA) of 2008.
+Our work with all students with disabilities follows the legal expectations in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act Amendments Act (ADAAA) of 2008.
 Our goal is to address and support the needs that exist.
 How can we help you be more effective?

-DSS provides individualized support services for veteran students with conditions that require accommodations.
-In order to receive services from DSS you must provide documentation of your condition from an appropriate, qualified professional.
-The DSS staff can assist you in learning about the specific documentation needed as it pertains to your condition.
+DSS provides individualized support services for veteran students, whether it be classroom accommodations, navigating bureaucracy, or advocating.
+In order to receive services from DSS please provide available documentation of your disability.
+The DSS staff can assist you in learning about the specific documentation needed.
 DSS will accept paperwork that discloses the diagnosis, such as any DD Form, diagnostic exam, or evaluation.

 DSS understands the difficulties in getting paperwork from the Veteran's Administration.
 We can determine what information may be necessary when we meet.
 If you have trouble obtaining any documentation, please contact the office so we can assist you in this process.